 A Message to My Veterinary Colleagues:

 Before I get a little brash here, let me preface with this.
 I love my profession from the bottom of my heart and I love the veterinary oath, which we all vow to live by.
 I also truly care about and respect all of my colleagues for their kind hearts and dedication to animals.
-With that being said, sometimes you have to be a little stern in order for people to pay attention, so here we go…
+With that being said, sometimes you have to be a little stern for people to pay attention, so here we go…

 If you are not taking the time to educate your clients on how to properly and safely help their dogs recover after major orthopedic surgery, then shame on you.

 If you are not referring your clients to a local rehabilitation facility after surgery, then shame on you.